victormwenda/dbcrudgen-cpp-mysql/README.md

 ## External libraries
 - Googletest - Google C++ Unit testing library
 - Benchmark - Google C++ benchmarking library

+## Common Configuration Errors
+### MacOs
+- dyld: Library not loaded
+  - Ensure the named library is added on /usr/local/lib or /usr/lib directory or other relevant lib directories
+- ld symbol(s) not found for architecture x86_64 clang: error: linker command failed with exit code 1
+  - The named shared library is not linked with the executable.
+Use cmake target_link_libraries function or add the linked library to the compiler command.